- Is severance pay required by law?

-- Am I entitled to benefits if my employer has a severance plan?
+- Am I entitled to a severance package if my employer has a severance plan?

 - How much severance pay should I expect?

-- I'm thinking of taking a severance package, but I'm not sure about what I'm giving up and what it's worth to agree not to sue my employer.
+- I'm thinking of taking a severance package, but I'm not sure it's worth what I’m giving up.
 What should I do?

 - My employer always used to pay severance, but now there's no severance plan at all.
 Can I still get severance?